 In July 2012, two members of the US Senate, Charles Grassley and Patrick Leahy, introduced proposed legislation to protect employees who report antitrust violations to federal officials.
 The Criminal Antitrust Anti-Retaliation Act (CAARA) would amend ACPERA to allow an employee who feels his or her employer has retaliated against him or her for reporting wrongful conduct to file a complaint with the Secretary of Labor.
-If the complaint is substantiated, the employee would be entitled to reinstatement, back pay and litigation costs, including attorney's fees.
+If the complaint was substantiated, the employee would be entitled to reinstatement, back pay and litigation costs, including attorney's fees.
 Unlike some whistle-blower statutes, the Grassley-Leahy proposal does not include financial incentives for employees to report wrongdoing.
 The 2012 iteration of CAARA died in a Senate Committee without a vote.
 The bill was reintroduced in 2013, and the Senate voted unanimously to pass the bill in November 2013.
 The bill was reintroduced in 2015 and unanimously passed by the Senate on 22 July 2015.
 The bill was reintroduced in 2017 and was passed by the Senate on 22 November 2017.
-The Antitrust Division has not taken a position on the legislation, apparently believing that whistle-blowers are protected by existing federal law.